USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 <a id=NRnml></a>
-### 5. Edit NR namelist.
+### 1.5 Edit NR namelist.
 The NR namelist defines gas-phase species that are not in the mech.def file, and their physical and chemical properties.
 Species in this file are typically the semivolatile gases that partition between the gas- and aerosol-phases.
-It's located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/NR_${mechanism}.nml.
+It is located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/NR_${mechanism}.nml.
 You must add a new row for every nonreactive species, if any, added to the chemical mechanism that is not explicitly modeled in [mech.def](#mech_def).
 See [Chapter 4](../CMAQ_UG_ch04_model_inputs.md) for descriptions of the information in each column.
 The examples used in this tutorial do not include species that need to be added to the NR namelist.
 Follow the sesquiterpene SOA formation mechanism as an example of NR species (e.g. follow SESQRXN, SVSQT, and ASQTJ in $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/ and $CMAQ_REPO/CCTM/src/aero/aero6/).
+If an aerosol species is added via the NR namelist, its name must (for now) include the suffix denoting the size of the mode the species is active in (i.e. i, j, or k).

-<a id=EmissCtrl></a>
+<a id=DESID_Ctrl></a>
-### 6. Edit DESID Chemical Mapping Control file.
+### 1.6 Edit DESID Chemical Mapping Control file.
 The DESID Chemical Mapping Control file describes how to input emissions and is located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/CMAQ_Control_DESID_${mechanism}.nml.
 Any new species included in the mech_*.def or GC, AE, and NR namelists that is directly emitted should be included in this file.
 Examples of adding new species are given in the [DESID tutorial](CMAQ_UG_tutorial_emissions.md).

 <a id=SpecDef></a>
-### 7. Edit SpecDef file.
+### 1.7 Edit SpecDef file.
 The SpecDef file is used to aggregate CMAQ output species (e.g. into PM<sub>2.5</sub>) and convert units.
 It is used to run the post-processing tool [combine](../../../POST/combine/README.md) and is located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/SpecDef_{mechanism}.txt.
 To convert the units of a gas-phase species to ppb, add the following line:
 ```